gleidsonmt/DashboardFx/README.md

 However, if you don't know [How to create a pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

-# 😄 Be a contritubutor<br>
+# 😄 Be a contributor<br>

-🤖I really need more friends..
-Send me a  <a href='mailto:gleidisonmt@gmail.com?subject=Hi, I see you need my help!..
+🤖I really need more friends.
+Send me <a href='mailto:gleidisonmt@gmail.com?subject=Hi, I see you need my help!..
 I am here.'> email <a/>.

 # 📝 License

 This project is under license.
-See the file [LICENSE](LICENSE) to more details.
+See the file [LICENSE](LICENSE.txt) to more details.

 [⬆ Back to the top](#DashboardFx)<br>